DetroGO/DetroGo-React-Native/README.md

 ## Contributing

-Contributions are welcome, whether that's fixing a bug, adding a feature, or bringing DetroGo to a new city.
+Contributions are welcomed, whether that's fixing a bug, adding a feature, or bringing DetroGo to a new city.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.

-### Adding a New City
+## Adding a New City

 To add a new city you need to get the city's transit system GTFS file, or a JSON list of stations with coordinates and basic line data (names, colors, etc.), and follow the [Adding a New City](docs/adding_a_new_city.md) guide to get started.